primate-run/primate/docs/guides/routes/scoped-guards-for-protected-areas.md

 ---
-name: Scoped guards for protected areas
+title: Scoped guards for protected areas
 ---

 Use `+guard.ts` to enforce auth globally or per-section.
 A guard